Arnulf of Metz

 Arnulf of Metz (c.
 582 – 645) was a Frankish bishop of Metz and advisor to the Merovingian court of Austrasia.
 He later retired to the Abbey of Remiremont.
 In French he is also known as Arnoul or Arnoulf.
 In English he is known as Arnold.

 Genealogy

-The Vita Sancti Arnulfi, written shortly after the saint's death, states that he was of Frankish ancestry, from "sufficiently elevated and noble parentage, and very rich in worldly goods".
+The Vita Sancti Arnulfi (c.
+657), written shortly after Arnulf's death, states that he was of Frankish ancestry, from "sufficiently elevated and noble parentage, and very rich in worldly goods".
+Tenth- and eleventh-century texts like Genealogiae Breves Regum Francorum often claim that Arnoald was Arnulf's father, but this is considered a fabrication.
+Medieval Frankish historians Patrick Geary and Richard Gerberding observe that the lack of contemporary written texts makes it impossible to trace Arnulf's ancestry.

-Sometime after 800, most likely in Metz, a brief genealogy of the Carolingians was compiled.
-According to this source, Arnulf's father was a certain Arnoald, also a bishop of Metz who in turn was the son of Ansbertus and Blithilt (or Blithilde), an alleged and otherwise unattested daughter of Chlothar I. This claim of royal Merovingian descent is not confirmed by the contemporary reference.